 Thousands of furnished rentals to book online

 Just 24 hours in this cultural gem and you will turn into a true ‘Berliner’.
 Long-term travellers and expats alike want to rent a flat in Berlin because its position as a global hub for arts, design and commerce.
-Nestpick has a huge selection of Berlin apartments for rent long term, and booking one is as simple as a few clicks.
-Whether you are interested in rooms for rent or fully furnished apartments, Nestpick has the widest selection and will help you find your perfect home.
+Nestpicks wide selection of Berlin apartments for rent long term can be booked easy and smooth through a couple of clicks.
+It does not matter whether you are in need of a room for rent or a fully furnished apartment, you will be able to find your desired Nest on Nestpick.

 Nowhere produces a sense of excitement quite like the prospect of nesting in a long term rental in Berlin.
 Ever since the height of the Weimar Republic, Berlin has always been at the centre of Europe’s intellectual, political and academic cross-currents.
 From its public architecture to its international cuisine, an influx of global nomads, a booming outcrop of tech industry jobs, a nightlife that services opera-goers and EDM lovers alike, there is no word that encapsulates the city’s contradictions adequately.